EU Settlement Scheme

 Each person and family member needs to attend the appointment in person with their passports so that we can verify them.

-Verification is free.
+Verification of documents is free.

 What happens next